Yuvraj-777/FreeVerse-Privacy-Policy/README.md

 How do we get the data?
 [__Discord API__](https://discord.com/developers/docs/intro)
-Commands via Discord
+,Commands via Discord
-News via Discord
+,News via Discord

 Which data are processed?
 The information stored is used to